What are the latest UK travel rules for vaccinated travellers?

 Whether you’ll have to test before you fly out on holiday is specific to your destination.
 Many places, such as Sri Lanka, South Africa and Israel require a negative result from a PCR test taken in the 24-72 hours before you travel - others, such as the Maldives, the UAE and Italy, have scrapped their pre-travel test for vaccinated people.

-Some, such as the US, will allow a lateral flow test instead of a PCR for vaccinated travellers, but give a shorter time frame (the US’s is 24 hours).
+Some, such as the US, will allow a lateral flow test instead of a PCR for vaccinated travellers, but give a shorter time frame (the US’s is 24 hours before travel).

 Meanwhile, countries including Spain and Greece are allowing fully vaccinated visitors in without any testing restrictions, requiring only a local health form.
 Always check the latest travel guidance on the Foreign Office website.